Skip to Site Header Skip to Main Content Skip to Footer

 In the first study, scientists revealed how deep sleep can protect against Alzheimer’s disease.
 We’ll dive into the science behind "beta-amyloid" below, but in this study, a team of scientists set out to answer a question:

-Can I look into your future, and can I accurately estimate how much beta-amyloid you will accumulate over the next two years, the next four years, the next six years, simply based on your sleep tonight
+Can I look into your future, and can I accurately estimate how much beta-amyloid you will accumulate over the next two, four, and six years, simply based on your sleep tonight?

 Experience the health benefits of improved sleep quality and wake up feeling revitalized and ready to take on the day with more deep sleep.
 Try our advanced bed cooling system tonight!